 - Other unaddressed mental health disorders

 Research indicates that adolescents who have a friend who engages in self-harm are at higher risk of engaging in the practice.
 For those who identify as women, cutting is the most common form of self-harm, whereas those who identify as men are more likely to bruise themselves or attempt to get others to hurt them.
 Those who self-harm are also more likely to abuse drugs and alcohol.
-Being intoxicated or high while performing acts of self-harm greatly increases the potential for unintentionally causing severe injury.
+Being intoxicated or high while performing acts of self-harm dramatically increases the potential for unintentionally causing severe injury.

 Warning Signs and Symptoms of Self-Harm